vincentchalamon/nav-bundle/README.md

-# Nav Bundle
+# NavBundle

-This Symfony Bundle is used to map objects with a Microsoft Dynamics Nav service.
+This Symfony Bundle is used to map objects with a Microsoft Dynamics NAV service.

 ## Requirements